holgerroth/NVFlare/research/auto-fl-research/templates/mutation_report.md

 ## Run analysis

 The calibration result favors the existing FedAvgM path.
 The first LR sweep suggests the best region is below `server_lr=2.0` at fixed `server_momentum=0.4`, and the first momentum probe improved further by lowering momentum to `0.2`.
-Lower values did not help, so the next sweep should probe close neighbors around `0.2` rather than continue downward.
+Two consecutive same-budget momentum batches failed to improve after that point, so local jitter should pause for the literature loop.
 FedAdam is currently unsafe at the tested server learning rate because it produced NaN model diffs.
 The shared-memory validation crash at candidate width 4 is a resource-contention signal, so subsequent batches should use `PARALLEL_CANDIDATES=2`.
 Parallel run launches should also set unique pycache prefixes to avoid validator races.

 ## Contract check